christopher-w-murphy/Insight-AI-PoincareEmbeddings/README.md

 # Hierarchical Book Recommendations
-Uses Poincar&eacute; Embeddings to make book recommendations to readers based on the descriptions and Library of Congress classifications of books
+Uses Poincar&eacute; Embeddings to make book recommendations to readers based on the descriptions and Library of Congress classifications of books.
+For more information, see http://bit.ly/2yOzMbo.

 ## Setup
 Clone repository